-The secret ingredient in this corned beef hash is radishes!
+The secret ingredient in this low-carbohydrate keto corned beef hash is radishes!

-Radishes are low in carbs and have a texture similar to potatoes when cooked.
-In fact, I use radishes in my pot roast and slow cooker recipes now instead of potatoes!
+Radishes are low in carbs and have a texture similar to cooked potatoes.
+I now use radishes instead of potatoes in my pot roast and slow cooker recipes!

 Then my daughter asked, “Hey, these don't look like potatoes … what are they?”

-Any variety of radishes will do as a potato substitute but I like red varieties like Cherry Belle and French Breakfast the best as they're easy to find in the grocery store or grow yourself.
+Any variety of radishes will do as a potato substitute.
+Red types like Cherry Belle and French Breakfast are best as they're easy to find in the grocery store or grow yourself.

-Radishes are extremely easy to grow and thrive in cooler weather during spring and fall.
-Some radish varieties are ready to harvest in 3 weeks while others take up to 2 months to mature.
+Radishes are easy to grow and thrive in cooler weather during spring and fall.
+Some radish varieties are ready to harvest in 3 weeks, while others take up to 2 months to mature.

-I have 3 varieties of radishes in my raised bed garden that I have used for this recipe as well as in salads, roasts, and more.
+I have three varieties of radishes in my raised bed garden that I have used for this recipe and in salads, roasts, and more.

 Tips for growing radishes:

-- Plant them anywhere – don't have a garden?
+- Plant them anywhere – need a garden?
 No problem – you can plant radishes anywhere you have dirt about 5″ deep.

-This corned beef hash recipe makes 6 servings, making it perfect for meal prep.
+This corned beef hash recipe makes six servings perfect for meal prep.
 I typically make it for breakfast one day and save the rest of the servings in Fitpackers that I can reheat for breakfast the entire week.

 Step 1: Cut the radishes into 1/4″ cubes.
-I use 4 bunches of radishes, about 16 radishes total to yield 1.5 cups of chopped radishes.
-Dice 1 whole small yellow onion.
+I use four bunches of radishes, about 16 radishes total, to yield 1.5 cups of chopped radishes.
+Then dice one whole small yellow onion.

 Step 2: Cook the radishes and onions in the olive oil for about 5 minutes or until softened.
 I like to brown the edges of the radishes a little before the next step.

 Step 3: Add all of the spices and fresh herbs.
-I picked the fresh oregano and tarragon from my garden, washed it, and chopped it right into the pan using kitchen scissors.
+I picked the fresh oregano and tarragon from my garden, washed it, and chopped it into the pan using scissors.